OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 `docker run -it -p 4444-4450:4444-4450 metasploitframework/metasploit-framework`

-Search for the exploit you'd like to use based on nmap results, in this challenge look for Drupal exploits
+Search for the exploit you'd like to use based on nmap results:

-`search drupal`
+`search <name of the application you are looking to exploit>`

-Select the Drupalgeddon2 exploit from the list
+Select the exploit you are going to use from the search results:

-`use exploit/unix/webapp/drupal_drupalgeddon2`
+`use <path/to/the/exploit>`

 Set the host and port for the attacker's and victim's machine